saturncloud/examples/examples/dashboard-dash/README.md

 ```
 ### Define the App and Layout

-Next, we define the app and then specify the layout.
-Some of this might seem familiar if you are used to working with HTML.
-Dash uses functions like `html.div` to define html components (in this case a `div`).
+Next, define the app, then specify the layout.
+Some of this code might seem familiar if you work with HTML.
+Dash uses functions like `html.div` to define html components.

-We also are using Dash Core Components (`dcc`) such as `Dropdown` and `Graph` to define our user input and output components. `dcc` also allows you to use markdown!
+You can use Dash Core Components (`dcc`) such as `Dropdown` and `Graph` to define user input and output components.

 This example creates two columns.
-The first contains a dropdown for the user to select a dataset and the second a visualization of the UMAP projection.
+The first contains a dropdown for the user to select a dataset, and the second a visualization of the UMAP projection.

-See the [Dash documentation](https://dash.plotly.com/) for more information about how to define specific layouts.
+See the [Dash documentation](https://dash.plotly.com/) for more information about defining specific layouts.

 ``` python
 app = Dash(__name__)